 Whether the circuit court find that a Brady violation took place or not remains to be seen, they are due to rule on Avery’s Motion on September 4th.
 Before that however, Zellner will have her chance to reply to the State’s response.
 Zellner’s reply, expected August 3rd, will no doubt set fourth Avery’s reasoning’s as to why such a Brady violation should be confirmed by the court.
 As is her liking, Zellner took to twitter to point out that the State’s affidavit for Velie contained the incorrect spelling of his name.
 Likewise, Fallon committed a similar embarrassing mistake by spelling the name of the victim in this case, Teresa Halbach.

 While affidavits from both Kratz and Fassbender may have potentially revealed more than that of Velie’s, the possibility of hearing sworn testimony from both still remains.
 Although it is clear that the State would rather avoid an evidentiary hearing—as mentioned in their response—the possibility of one taking place remains.
 Even if the circuit courts deems a hearing unnecessary, there still remains the option that one will be suggested via courts of a higher jurisdiction.

 Kratz, also via twitter asserted last year that he would, “[r]etry this [Avery’s] case in a fucking heartbeat.”
 While Kratz—suspended for 4 months in 2010 over a sexting scandal—won’t get his wish, he may yet get to participate in Avery’s case should an evidentiary hearing be granted.

-This time however, Kratz would be on the other side of the stand, something I know for a fact that Kathleen Zellner would take on in ‘a fucking heartbeat’ too.
+This time however, Kratz would be on the other side of the stand—something that Kathleen Zellner would readily take on in ‘a fucking heartbeat’ too.

 If you have any questions or queries regarding this article, or indeed anything CJReform related please don’t hesitate to contact me here.